jjmstark/bloc/README.md

 bloc init
 ```

-`bloc` init builds a base structure for your blockchain app as well as sets some default parameters values for creating transactions.
+`bloc` init builds a base structure for your blockchain app as well as sets some default parameter values for creating transactions.
 These can be edited in the `config.yaml` file in your app directory.

 The `config.yaml` file also holds the app's `apiURL`.
 This can be configured to point to an isolated test network, or the real Ethereum network.
 You can change this link, which will allow you to build and test in a sandboxed environment, and later re-deploy on the real Ethereum blockchain.